raspberrypilearning/count-the-creatures/en/step_4.md

 ![image of the menu selection for a broadcast block](images/new-message.png)

-Call the message `red` or whatever the first colour of your paper/object was.
+Call the message `red` or whatever the first colour of your paper was.

 ![image showing the naming dialogue box, with red typed in](images/message-red.png)